pangeacyber/secure-chatgpt/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

 ## Migrate Secrets to Pangea CLI
 If you wanted to get rid of the .env code, we can leverage the Pangea CLI to migrate the secrets to the Pangea Vault.
 Then when we run the application, the we will pull down the appropriate secrets from the Pangea Vault.
+Remember to **enable Vault** in your Pangea User Console.

 For the full documentation please go the the [Pangea CLI github](https://github.com/pangeacyber/pangea-cli)